Mon (emblem): Modern usage

+Tasting Sake cups with Janome (snake eye) mon on the inside bottom for quality checking by 杜氏(Toji), the Sake brewing artisans.
+(Note the Sake in the right cup is slightly clearer.)

 A woman may still wear her maiden mon if she wishes and pass it on to her daughters; she does not have to adopt her husband's or father's mon.
 Flowers, trees, plants and birds are also common elements of mon designs.

-Mon also add formality to a kimono.
-A kimono may have one, three or five mon.
-The mon themselves can be either formal or informal, depending on the formality of the kimono, with formality ranging from the most formal 'full sun' (hinata) crests to the least formal 'shadow' (kage) crests.
-Very formal kimono display more mon, frequently in a manner that makes them more conspicuous; the most formal kimono display mon on both sides of the chest, on the back of each sleeve, and in the middle of the back.
-On the armor of a warrior, it might be found on the kabuto (helmet), on the do (breast plate), and on flags and various other places.
-Mon also adorned coffers, tents, fans and other items of importance.

-As in the past, modern mon are not regulated by law, with the exception of the imperial chrysanthemum crest, which doubles as the national emblem, and the paulownia, which is the mon of the office of prime minister and also serves as the emblem of the cabinet and government (see national emblems of Japan for further information).
+As in the past, modern mon are not regulated by law, except the imperial chrysanthemum crest, which doubles as the national emblem, and the paulownia, which is the mon of the office of prime minister and also serves as the emblem of the cabinet and government (see national emblems of Japan for further information).
 Some local governments and associations may use a mon as their logo or trademark, thus enjoying its traditional protection, but otherwise mon are not recognized by law.
-One of the best known examples of a mon serving as a corporate logo is that of Mitsubishi, a name meaning 'three lozenges' (occasionally translated as 'three buffalo nuts'), which are represented as rhombuses.
-Another example of corporate use is the logo for the famous soy sauce maker Kikkoman, which uses the family mon of the founder, and finally, the logo of music instrument/equipment and motorcycle builder Yamaha, which shows three tuning forks interlocked into the shape of a capital 'Y' in reference to both their name and the origin of the company.
+One of the best-known examples of a mon serving as a corporate logo is that of Mitsubishi, a name meaning 'three lozenges' (occasionally translated as 'three buffalo nuts'), which are represented as rhombuses.